ModeSevenIndustrialSolutions/BlackSheepLogging/README.md

 ## End-to-End Encryption

-SwiftyBeaver is using symmetric AES256CBC encryption in the `SBPlatformDestination` destination.
+BlackSheepLogging is using symmetric AES256CBC encryption in the `SBPlatformDestination` destination.
 No other officially supported destination uses encryption.

 The encryption used in the `SBPlatformDestination` destination is end-to-end.
-The open-source SwiftyBeaver logging framework symmetrically encrypts all logging data on your client's device inside your app (iPhone, iPad, ...) before it is sent to the SwiftyBeaver Crypto Cloud.
-The decryption is done on your Mac which has the SwiftyBeaver Mac App installed.
-All logging data stays encrypted in the SwiftyBeaver Crypto Cloud due to the lack of the password.
+The open-source BlackSheepLogging logging framework symmetrically encrypts all logging data on your client's device inside your app (iPhone, iPad, ...) before it is sent to the BlackSheepLogging Crypto Cloud.
+The decryption is done on your Mac which has the BlackSheepLogging Mac App installed.
+All logging data stays encrypted in the BlackSheepLogging Crypto Cloud due to the lack of the password.

 You are using the encryption at your own risk.
-SwiftyBeaver’s authors and contributors do not take over any guarantee about the absence of potential security or cryptopgraphy issues, weaknesses, etc.; please also read the LICENSE file for details.
+BlackSheepLogging’s authors and contributors do not take over any guarantee about the absence of potential security or cryptopgraphy issues, weaknesses, etc.; please also read the LICENSE file for details.
 Also if you are interested in cryptography in general, please have a look at the file AES256CBC.swift to learn more about the cryptographical implementation.
 <br/>
 <br/>

 ## License

-SwiftyBeaver Framework is released under the [MIT License](https://github.com/SwiftyBeaver/SwiftyBeaver/blob/master/LICENSE).
+BlackSheepLogging Framework is released under the [MIT License](https://github.com/BlackSheepLogging/BlackSheepLogging/blob/master/LICENSE).